Navigating Child Custody in Virginia

 - Joint physical custody: The child physically splits their time between the two parents.
 For example, the child alternates staying with each parent every week, or spending a holiday break with one parent.

-Who else has custody rights in Virginia?
+Who else has child custody rights in Virginia?